i9-9/i9-9/README.md

 # Ivan Nevares

 ## Overview
-I'm a designer who codes.
+Designer/Developer.
 I focus on building clean, functional interfaces and exploring the full stack to understand how things work.

 ---